n0rbuu/inspo-library/README.md

 - Upload and manage inspiring content
 - Organize items with tags
-- Add multiple screenshots and URLs to each item
+- Add multiple images and URLs to each item
 - Notes for additional context

 ## License